PSG beat Bayern 5-4 in record-breaking Champions League semifinal first leg

 The French champions are seeking to become just the second side in the modern Champions League era to retain the trophy, while the German champions are hoping to reach the final for the first time since 2020, when they defeated PSG to lift the trophy for the sixth time.

-Vincent Kompany’s team arrived in Paris having scored 167 goals this season, led by the remarkable Kane who had netted 53 times in 45 appearances.
+Vincent Kompany’s team arrived in Paris having scored 167 goals this season, led by the remarkable Kane, who had netted 53 times in 45 appearances.

 This tie had a lot to live up to, after Bayern’s spectacular win over Real Madrid in the quarterfinals, but it was an instant classic as both teams showcased their devastating firepower.

-Bayern went ahead in the 17th minute as Willian Pacho chopped down Diaz and Kane made no mistake with the resulting penalty to make it 54 for the campaign.
+Bayern went ahead in the 17th minute as Willian Pacho chopped down Diaz, and Kane made no mistake with the resulting penalty to make it 54 for the campaign.

-The visitors won 2-1 here in November in the league phase thanks to a Diaz double and they were the better team early on this time.
+The visitors won 2-1 here in November in the league phase thanks to a Diaz double, and they were the better team early on this time.

 But their front-foot approach made them vulnerable to the counterattack, and Dembele should have equalised before the leveller came just after the midway point in the first half.